athulmathew750/logiprompt_machinetest/README.md

 data.csv – Raw dataset used for training and evaluation

-machine_test.ipynb – Jupyter Notebook containing the complete code, outputs, and interpretation
+machine_test.ipynb – Jupyter Notebook containing the complete code, outputs, and accuracy measures

 Interpretation